 Boucher looks to have two good chances at Tumut, with Low Altitude knocking on the door of his first career victory ahead of the 1400m Maiden Handicap.

-The four-year-old finished a good third at Wagga for Molly Bourke over the 1200m on January 6, and Boucher believed her gelding could win at Tumut, with Bourke again booked for the ride.
+The four-year-old finished a good third at Wagga for Molly Bourke over the 1200m on January 6, and Boucher believes her gelding can win at Tumut, with Bourke again booked for the ride.

-“I think he has good chance in that race,” Boucher said.
+“I think he has a good chance in that race,” Boucher said.

 “The 1000m is too short.
-He had a good run over the 1400m at Tumut and I think he can run a big race give the right chance.”
+He had a good run over the 1400m at Tumut and I think he can run a big race given the right chance.”

 Readers can check out Boucher’s chances and the strong nominations for Tumut Turf Club’s meeting on Saturday by clicking here.